PatelPratik39/Common-Interview-Questions/README.md

 # Dijkstra's Algorithm to find the shortest Distance from source to destination.
 *   TimeComplexity is O(E + E logV)
+* Dijkstra's Algorithm: Finds shortest paths from a source to all nodes.

 # BellmanFord's Algorithm to find the shortest Distance from source to destination.
 * it allows negavtive distances